senseiji/blog4/_posts/data-engineering/2021-04-01-can-i-get-a-job-with-aws-certification-without-experience.md

 #
 subheadline: "Data Engineering"
 title: "Can I Get A Job With Aws Certification Without Experience"
 teaser: "If you’ve recently graduated and often peek at job descriptions to see if AWS certified engineers are in-demand or not – that’s quite normal.
-As a graduate, it might be possible that you don’t have the experience to check an employer’s list from the"
+As a graduate, it might be possible that you don’t have the experience to check an employer’s list from the get-go.
+So we’ve often received the question – **can I get a job with AWS certification without experience?**Let’s talk about it next.**Can I G"
 categories:
   - Data Engineering